 Once the glaciers melted, only then did the Beringian inhabitants stream into North America, traveling along the coastline and into the interior through ice-free passageways.

 In other words, the Ice Age facilitated Solutrean Atlantic crossings and put a stop light on land penetration from the Asiatic groups.
 Once the ice melted, the Solutreans were cut off and the A, B and D Asiatic group’s ice-free corridor opened up (estimated at 12,600-12,700 years ago) for colonization of the Americas.
 Further East, the Solutreans were already there.
 The question: In what numbers?
-Not enough to even remotely outnumber the Asiatics once released.
+Not enough to even remotely outnumber the Asiatics once the ice free corridor opened.

 Also, the politically correct crowd has condemned this theory not on its merits but on the standard “racism” slur.
 We hold that the evidence is piling up that the Solutreans were first.
-But in a sense, it’s a moot point, so don’t get your panties in a bundle- as ultimately the Asiatics brought greater numbers to bear in colonizing the Americas.
+Then the Asiatics brought greater numbers to bear in colonizing the Americas.

 There’s also an amazing number of straw-man fallacies around the issue and a lack of human remains from this older epic.
 When a human remain is found, the Indian tribes have a law that requires turning evidence over to them for burial.
 In one case, the genetic material of a small girl dated 12,600 years old in Montana (that had Clovis artifacts nearby) was tested.
 The results pointed to an Asiatic girl, and the “debunkers” ran victory laps.